learn-co-curriculum/java-mod-4-stream-terminalops/README.md

 ## count

-The terminal operation `count` returns a `long` value representing the number of elements in the stream.
+The `count` method returns a `long` value representing the number of elements in the stream.

 ```java
 import java.util.List;